 However, pure motives or not, Jesus used Peter's words to remind him of something very important: Peter needed to follow Christ regardless of what anyone else was doing.
 Peter had to look back, taking his eyes off the Master, to see John following.
 Jesus told him to keep his eyes trained on Him.
-As brother John used to be fond of saying, "There's a lesson here."
+As brother John is fond of saying, "There's a lesson here."

-Sometimes when my Jacob and Hannah are caught doing something they shouldn't, they point at one another and say something like, "He/She was doing it, too!"
+Sometimes when Alexander, Jacob, and Hannah are caught doing something they shouldn't, they point at one another and say something like, "He/She was doing it, too!"
 Such behavior is not unexpected from children.
-Unfortunately, Christians act like children sometimes.
-I have heard Christians rightly rebuked respond with something like, "If you're going to
+Unfortunately, Christian's act like children sometimes.
+I have heard Christians rightly rebuked respond with